FAQs

 Cyanoacrylates at Aron Alpha

 Toagosei America Inc. has been manufacturing the Aron Alpha brand of cyanoacrylate instant adhesives for over 50 years.
-To learn more about our company, click here.
+As an ISO 9001:2015 and ISO 14001:2015-certified company, we can provide quality, high-performance solutions for a range of substrates and application requirements.

 For more information about the benefits and uses of Aron Alpha’s cyanoacrylate adhesive products, view our blog, “How Cyanoacrylate Adhesives Work and Their Industrial Applications”.